-And as late as February 1938, the symbol for this piece of shipboard equipment was still visible on the base of containers promoted by the Capstan Glass Company in the trade journal The Glass Packer.7 from this South Connellsville business.
+And as late as February 1938, the symbol for this piece of shipboard equipment was still visible on the base of containers promoted by the Capstan Glass Company in the trade journal The Glass Packer.

-Considering the above facts, I think it's safe to say that any glass container with
+Considering the above facts, I think it's safe to say that any glass container with the embossed design seen in Figure 1 came from this South Connellsville business.